thosgood/qubit.guide/README.md

   + especially fonts... use the fonts from tufte?
 - `idea` environment (cf. e.g. the "Quantum decoherence" subsection)
 - change the link prefixed to gitbook TOC
+- do something for if `margin.fig=TRUE` but the output is gitbook

 ## Useful links